Processing...

 How the drift signal is computed

-• Measure page-to-page similarity (cosine similarity) and distance (cosine distance)
+• Measure page-to-page similarity (cosine similarity) and distance

-• Project embeddings to 2D for visualization (UMAP)
+• Project to 2D for visualization (UMAP)

 • Compare internal link context vs destination page meaning